tomaszmnich/readinglist/docs/index.md

 ## Features

-* You want to keep a list of books you plan to read.
+* Maintain a list of books you plan to read.
-* You want to record the start and finish dates of the books you do read.
+* Record the start and finish dates of the books you do read.
+* Add books via online search, or barcode scanning

 ## Open Source